OthmaneHanyf/MachineLearning/README.md

-# Learning
+# Machine Learning

-Keep up learning
+This repository contains some examples of ones of the most known machine learning algorithmes :

+*Regression